pfeiferd/genestrip/README.md

 Some named goals are for internal purposes only.
 In principle, they could be run directly by users but rather serve the generation process of databases or they exist for experimental reasons.

 Here is the list of user-related goals:
-- `show`: Show all goals.
+- `show`: Show user-related goals.
+Note that some goals will only be shown when using the `-f` option.
+- `showall`: Show user-related and most internal goals.
 Note that some goals will only be shown when using the `-f` option.
 - `db`: Generate the database for *k*-mer matching with respect to the given project.
 - `dbinfo`: Write information about a project's database content to a CSV file.
 - `db2fastq`: Generate fastq files from the database.
 A respective fastq file will contain all *k*-mers specifically associated with a